replicatedhq/replicated-docs/docs/enterprise/snapshots-velero-cli-installing.md

     - (Kubernetes installer cluster) Run an SSH command to access and authenticate to your cluster node.
     - (Existing cluster) Open a terminal in the environment that you manage the cluster from, which can be a local machine that has kubectl installed.

 1. Check for the latest supported release of the Velero CLI for **Linux AMD64** in the Velero GitHub repo at https://github.com/vmware-tanzu/velero/releases.
-Although earlier versions of Velero are supported, Replicated recommends using the latest [supported version](/vendor/snapshots-overview#velero-version-compatibility).
+Although earlier versions of Velero are supported, Replicated recommends using the latest supported version.
+For more information about supported versions, see [Velero Version Compatibility](snapshots-understanding#velero-version-compatibility) in _About Backup and Restore_.

     Note the version number for the next step.